Dr Kerry Brown

 15-17 Tavistock Place

-I am a Registered Associate Nutritionist on the UK Voluntary Register of Nutritionists (AfN), a member of the London Centre for Integrative Research on Agriculture & Health (LCIRAH), and a London area STEM ambassador.
+I am a Registered Associate Nutritionist on the UK Voluntary Register of Nutritionists (AfN), a member of the London Centre for Integrative Research on Agriculture & Health (LCIRAH), a London area STEM ambassador, and a Fellow of the Higher Education Academy.

 I teach on the MSc Nutrition for Global Health and co-organise the Fundamental Public Health Nutrition module.
 I tutor and provide supervisory support for students on the MSc Public Health.
 I have a keen interest in research design and welcome research projects that incorporate evidence from both the social and natural sciences to study the area of food and health (particularly those linked to nutrition risk analysis or food-based dietary guidelines).

-My current work explores the food system in India (and links to South Africa and the UK).
-This involves finding innovative methods of integrating social, health and ecological evidence and implementing coherent food system policies to help fulfil the UN sustainable development goals.
+My main current research explores food security and inequity in the food system in India (also links to South Africa and the UK).
+This involves finding innovative methods of integrating social, health, and ecological evidence and implementing coherent food system policies to help fulfil the UN sustainable development goals.